Everyone

 Before an employee leaves

-When an employee finally ends their employment, there are actions to be taken, such as calculating their final pay and collecting company property.
+When an employee finally ends their employment, there are actions to be taken, such as calculating their The last pay an employee receives from their employer.
+This includes their final salary or wages, all holiday pay they are entitled to, and any other payments owing.